Weak $E_2$-Morita equivalences via quantization of the 1-shifted cotangent bundle: Introduction

 We also expect that our theorem generalizes for higher shifts as well. \begin{Conjecture} Let $S$ be the $n$-shifted cotangent bundle of a smooth scheme $X$ over a perfect field $k$ of characteristic $p$.
 Let $\sA$ be the convergent quantization of $\cO_S$.
 Consider the Frobenius twist $S'$ of $S$, and the zero section $i:X'\ra S'$.
-Then, the algebra $\sA$ can be regarded as an $E_{n+1}$-algebra over $S'$ so that \begin{itemize} \item Weak Morita equivalence: The $(\infty, n+1)$-category of coherent modules over $i^*\sA$ is equivalent to the $(\infty, n+1)$-category of coherent sheaves over $\cO_{S'}$ (viewed as an $E_{n+1}$-algebra). \item Weak Azumaya property: \'Etale locally over $X$, the $(\infty, n+1)$-category of coherent modules over $\sA$ is equivalent to the $(\infty, n+1)$-category of coherent sheaves over $\cO_{S'}$ (viewed as an $E_{n+1}$-algebra). \end{itemize} \end{Conjecture}
+Then, the algebra $\sA$ can be regarded as an $E_{n+1}$-algebra over $S'$ so that \begin{itemize} \item Weak Morita equivalence: The $(\infty, n+1)$-category of coherent sheaves over $\cO_{S'}$ (viewed as an $E_{n+1}$-algebra) is equivalent to a full thick subcategory of the $(\infty, n+1)$-category of coherent modules over $i^*\sA$; and \item Weak Azumaya property: \'Etale locally over $X$, the $(\infty, n+1)$-category of coherent sheaves over $\cO_{S'}$ (viewed as an $E_{n+1}$-algebra) is equivalent to a full thick subcategory of the $(\infty, n+1)$-category of coherent modules over $\sA$. \end{itemize} \end{Conjecture}

 \paragraph We also remark that in the case of $-1$-shifted symplectic derived Artin stacks, the convergent quantization is a $p$-torsion element of the Picard group (for the de-Rham complex, see \cite{Hab2}), in the case of symplectic varieties, the convergent quantization is a $p$-torsion element of the Brauer group (\cite{BezKal}).
 We wonder whether the quantizations in higher shifts can be realized as $p$-torsion elements of higher Brauer groups (\cite{Hau}).